-Stackideas’ support for its paying customers/subscribers is done via an online support forum.
-Because the software is poorly documented (another issue) and is buggy (another issue), I’ve had to routinely request support very often it took many days to get a response.
-I lost track how many times the support staff began their latent responses with “Sorry for late reply to this…”.
+Stackideas’ support for its paying customers/subscribers is offered via an online support forum.
+Because the software is poorly documented (another issue) and is buggy (another issue), I’ve had to routinely request support and very often it took many days to get a response.
+I lost count of the number of times the support staff began their latent responses with “Sorry for late reply to this…” (sic).

 In any business, if we must apologize repeatedly, we need to investigate why we’re apologizing, and fix it.

 How do we accomplish this?

 We need to ensure our caring staff is observant, aware and trained to identify instances they find themselves repeatedly apologizing to customers.
 Frequent apologies are valuable feedback signaling an issue with our service or product.
 There needs to be a quick and clear communication channel to report the issues to the managers/owners for effective resolution.

 Apologizing for shortfalls, mishaps or mistakes is good customer service.
 However, in high frequency, apologies are a clear indication there’s a problem begging for attention.